 As Splunk adoption has grown dramatically over the last several years (the company is adding over 500 clients every 90 days), there are open source solutions that are also available.
 The most prevalent alternative to Splunk is the ELK stack (Elasticsearch-Logstash-Kibana).
 What are some advantages and disadvantages to each?

 The ELK stack is supported by Elastic, which was founded in 2012 by the people behind the Elasticsearch, Kibana, Logstash, and Beats open source projects.
-By combining Elasticsearch (indexed data store / search), Logstash (data ingestion) and Kibana (visualization), Elastic has created an end-to-end stack that competes in the same space as Splunk.
-ELK counts large enterprises such Netflix, FaceBook, the FDA and many others as large users.
+By combining Elasticsearch (indexed data store/search), Logstash (data ingestion) and Kibana (visualization), Elastic has created an end-to-end stack that competes in the same space as Splunk.
+ELK counts large enterprises such as Netflix, FaceBook, the FDA and many others as large users.

 Additionally, and along those same lines, with regards to specialized use cases for Security, IT services and user behavior, Splunk has premium apps designed to handle these use cases.
 ELK has none of these advanced features pre-built, requiring more post-deployment development and customization.

 For a small organization with basic needs and a small IT support group, ELK is certainly a good investment.
-For larger enterprise environments, Splunk is superior platform with a total costs of ownership (TCO) that, upon further examination, may be no greater than the ELK stack.
+For larger enterprise environments, Splunk is a superior platform with a total cost of ownership (TCO) that, upon further examination, may be no greater than the ELK stack.

 Aditum is a Splunk consulting firm focused on Splunk professional services including Splunk deployment, ongoing Splunk administration and Splunk development.
 Aditum has a separate division that also offers Splunk recruitment and the placement of Splunk professionals into direct-hire (FTE) roles for those companies that may require assistance with acquiring their own full-time staff, given the challenge that currently exists in the market today.